 - Membership to the Aquarium after you have completed 50 hours of volunteer service.

-Since all volunteers are not alike, neither are our volunteer jobs.
+All volunteers are not alike, neither are our volunteer jobs.

 - Interpreters work directly with the public at exhibits and displays, answering questions, giving demonstrations and assisting visitors.